 The standard septic system involves a septic tank (to hold wastewater from drainpipes until solids settle out in the tank) and a system of pipes that distributes the remaining liquid waste underground over a large area — the leach field.
 The goal is to make sure that this filtration through the soil is sufficient to clean the wastewater before it reaches drinking water, well sources, or surface waters.

 State and county laws require that a permit is to be issued by the department prior to constructing or making repairs to a septic system.

 Completed applications (below) should be returned to the Delta County Health Department.
 Please note that you must apply for and obtain the Access/Address Permit before obtaining the on-site wastewater treatment system (ISDS) permit "Final Approval."
 For more information, see the Application Instructions, Development Application and Development Permit Fact Sheet.

 Documents to get you started:

 Repairs, Alteration, and Replacement Systems

-All major repairs, replacement, alterations of existing OWTS require a permit.
+All major repairs, replacements, alterations of existing OWTS require a permit.
 An on-site wastewater treatment system (OWTS) application must be filled out and submitted to the Delta County Health Department prior to construction.
 For more detailed information, see the OWTS Instructions.